The Three-Body Limit Cycle: Universal Form for General Regulators: Approximate form from the STM equation

 As $n$ increases, the approximate phase $\delta_0$ converges to the exact sharp-cutoff value, while $\varphi_0$ and $h_0$ slightly deviate from their exact values, 0.05281 and 0.879~\cite{Chen:2025rti}, for a sharp cutoff regulator.

-Numerical results for $\delta_0$, $h_0$, and $b_0$, obtained by solving the STM equation \eqref{eq:STM_general_reg} of the main text, are shown as functions of $n$ in Fig.~\ref{fig:params_n}.
+Numerical results for $\delta_0$, $h_0$, and $b_0$, obtained by solving the STM equation \eqref{eq:STM_general_reg} and fitting to Eq. \eqref{H0_0_expr}, are shown as functions of $n$ in Fig.~\ref{fig:params_n}.
 These results are compared with approximate expressions for $\delta_0$ and $h_0$, as well as with the exact sharp-cutoff values from Ref.~\cite{Chen:2025rti}.
 The approximate values capture the trend of the numerical results for small $n$, starting about 15\% off and improving progressively.
-As $n$ increases, the numerical results for $\delta_0$, $h_0$, and $b_0$ converge to values different from that obtained by neglecting the regulators in Eqs.~\eqref{eq:STM_general_reg} and \eqref{eq:Grdef} and sharply cutting off the integral over $q$ in Eq.~\eqref{eq:STM_general_reg} at $\Lambda$.
+As $n$ increases, the numerical results for $\delta_0$, $h_0$, and $b_0$ converge to values different from those obtained by neglecting the regulators in Eqs.~\eqref{eq:STM_general_reg} and \eqref{eq:Grdef}, and sharply cutting off the integral over $q$ in Eq.~\eqref{eq:STM_general_reg} at $\Lambda$.
 In contrast, the numerical results are obtained with regulators that act on relative momenta (not just $\mathbf{q}$).
 The two procedures thus differ in the way they account for momenta comparable to $\Lambda$.
 While after renormalization observables are insensitive to these details, the running of LECs is not.
 It is, therefore, not surprising that the numerical results for super-Gaussian regulators do not converge to the sharp-cutoff result in the large-$n$ limit.